Onelinerhub/onelinerhub/python-numpy/how-to-calculate-quantiles-from-numpy-array.md

-# How to calculate quantiles from Numpy array
+# How to calculate quantile from Numpy array

 ```python
 import numpy as np